Feature graphic for blog post 'Easy Collaborative Art Projects for Preschool Educators' with soft colours and decorative artwork text 'Mia’s Rose'

 One standout project from the Marion Primary School OSHC program was Our Messy Mandala, a collaborative art piece that encouraged children to work together.
 They explored radial patterns and practiced spontaneous mark-making within a structured, accessible process.
 Using bright, cool colours, the group applied paint in layers to create a vibrant circular design, reflecting the universal symbolism of mandalas.
 Each child added their unique flair, experimenting with shapes and patterns, resulting in a mandala that was both chaotic and harmonious.
 This whole class collaborative artwork highlighted the power of group creativity and now decorates the school library for everyone to admire.

-Whole class collaborative artworks: In conclusion
+Whole class collaborative artworks: Final Thoughts

 These projects demonstrate the transformative power of whole class collaborative artworks.
 From the fiery circle paintings to the intricate messy mandala, the final results were greater than the sum of individual efforts.
 Through my Pattern Play Collaborative Art process—moving through the stages of Messy Playing, Exploring, and Bling!—the children at Marion Primary discovered the joy of artistic collaboration.
 Layering colours, adding embellishments, and crafting patterns allowed them to experience the magic of creating something beautiful together, celebrating the creativity and diversity of every participant.